-If Roe and Casey are overturned, the current draft opinion would not create a federal ban on abortion.
-Rather, states will have the power to pass laws banning or restricting abortion services.
-Several news sources are anticipating that twenty-six states are likely to enact some sort of restriction or ban on abortion services, with approximately thirteen states having already passed so-called “trigger laws” that will automatically ban or restrict abortion services if or when Roe is overturned.
+It is anticipated that twenty-six states are likely to enact some sort of restriction or ban on abortion services right away, with approximately thirteen states having already passed so-called “trigger laws” that will automatically ban or restrict abortion services.
 On the other hand, certain states have moved to enact laws to increase abortion access or further protect the right to abortion.

 - How to navigate any impact to group health plan coverage; and